-The embarrassing and upsetting symptoms of urinary incontinence have not been kind to some women, making it a taboo to some to even talk about it.
+The embarrassing and upsetting symptoms of urinary incontinence have not been kind to some women, making it taboo for some to even talk about it.
 However, most women have urinary incontinence at some point in their lives, so there’s no reason to be embarrassed about seeing a doctor about it.
 Patients suffering from urinary incontinence can relax in the comfort of the Emsella chair.

 There are four primary types of urinary incontinence: